 - Go easy on yourself.
 You get brownie points for just getting out there, so make your first hike as easy as it can be.
 Even a little dose is enough to trigger an “ahh, I remember I used to like this!”

 - Flick through a bushwalking mag like Great Walks or Australian Geographic Outdoors.
 For online inspiration, there are plenty of hiking bloggers – for a Sydney-based blogger whose tips and info have global appeal, try LotsaFreshAir.

 - Visit an outdoor retailer.
 There’s something about sporks and a rack of merino tops that makes me want to get out there and use them.
 We’ve named a couple of our favourite Australian retailers on our Resources page.

 - Learn from others.
 Okay, so I cheated on this one… before Sydney Coast Walks, I was a radio producer, so I’ve picked up the mic again to speak to inspiring people around the world who hike.
 I really want to know how they keep adventuring through the twists and turns of life.
 Listen to This Hiking Life to find out.

 I hope at least one of these tips works for you.

-Disclaimer: Some of the links in this post are “affiliate links.”
+Note: Some of the links in this post are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive a small commission.
-Regardless, I only recommend products or services I use personally and believe will add value to my readers.
+Regardless, I only recommend products or services I use personally and believe will add value to you.